 At what growth stage did the problem occur?

 Seeds Never Germinated

 If your seeds never sprouted, it could be one or a combination of these factors:

 The more recently seeds are harvested, the better they germinate.
 Some seed packets show sow-by dates.
 And, no matter how reliable the source, there are always a few duds in the lot (that’s nature).
+See if the expected germination rate is listed on the package.
 Get fresh seeds from a trusted source and always plant a few extras.

 - Did you sow them as directed?

 Every type of seed has its own preferences.
 Read your seed packets for specific instructions.
 Some require presoaking, prechilling, or a scratch of their coats to encourage germination.
 Others can be directly sown.
 Do not skip the advice given: it’s often key to success.